jafarinia/jafarinia.github.io/_pages/about.md

 # Hossein Jafarinia

-I am a researcher with a deep interest in **Machine Learning**, **Reinforcement Learning**, **Medical Imaging**, and **Computer Vision**.
+I am a researcher with a deep interest in **Machine Learning**, **Reinforcement Learning**, **Medical Image Analysis**, and **Computer Vision**.
 My work has primarily revolved around developing novel architectures and methods for **Whole Slide Image (WSI) Classification** and **Multiple Instance Learning (MIL)**, with applications in cancer detection and localization.
 Over the course of my academic journey, I have collaborated closely with research teams, mentored interns, and contributed to significant publications in my field.

 ## Education